 What is the cerebrospinal fluid (CSF)?

-The CSF circulates around the brain and spinal cord (the central nervous system).
+The CSF circulates around the brain and spinal cord (central nervous system).
 This "water bath" acts as a support of buoyancy for the brain and spinal cord.
 The support of the CSF helps to protect the brain from injury.

-The normal CSF contains various chemicals, such as protein and sugar (glucose), and few if any cells.
+The normal CSF normally appears clear and contains various substances, such as protein and sugar (glucose), and few if any cells.
 The spinal fluid also has a normal pressure when first removed.